smagt/smagt.github.io/Pat Barker, The Women of Troy.md

 Story continues, the Greeks find a way to pacify the Gods, and all's well that ends well.

-The burial of Priam comes, and Briseis observes Aachilles'/Pyrrhus' fighters: *Myrmidons: ant-men.
+The burial of Priam comes, and Briseis observes Achilles'/Pyrrhus' fighters: *Myrmidons: ant-men.
 I’d always thought what a stupid name that was for men who were so sturdily independent, so ready to question authority, whose respect always had to be earned; but seeing them like this, hearing–and, in the vibration of the cart, feeling–the power and precision of those marching feet, I understood–for the first time, I think–the terror they inspired on the battlefield.*

 I can see a third book coming.
-On how the Troy women, now slaves, including Briseis return to Greece.
+On how the Troy women, now slaves, including Briseis' return to Greece.
 Troy, I looked it up for you, was in the north-west of current Turkey, some 300km south of Constantinople (Istanbul).

 I just hope that Pat Barker sees that third book, too.
 (Spoiler: after writing this sentence I checked, and indeed!
-The Voyage Home, number 3 in the series, is expected in August 2024.)
+[The Voyage Home](./Pat%20Barker,%20The%20Voyage%20Home.md), number 3 in the series, is expected in August 2024.)